Kinetics of phase separation in thermally isolated critical binary fluids: Introduction

 Decomposition was studied initially for systems in which phase separation is driven by single particle diffusion, such as metal alloys.
-The first theories of the early stage of decomposition in such substances were due to Cahn\cite{cahn68} and Cook\cite{cook70}, and later Langer, Bar-on and Miller (LBM)\cite{langer75}.
-Experimental tests of these theories have not been entirely unambiguous though.
+The first theories of the early stage of decomposition in such substances were due to Cahn and Hilliard,\cite{cahn68} and Cook\cite{cook70}.
+Later, Langer, Bar-on and Miller (LBM)\cite{langer75}, employed the more formal methods of the master equation vein of the theory of stochastic processes.\cite{vankampen81} More recent research has used the framework of quantum thermodynamics to explore this phenomenon.\cite{yamada19} Experimental tests of any of these theories have not been entirely unambiguous though.
 For metal alloys, lattice mismatch of the two components can cause stresses to build during unmixing, which slows the rate of decomposition.
 These strains can be minimized by matching the lattice constants of the individual components \cite{mainville97}, or avoided entirely by examining unmixing in liquids \cite{chou79,wong78}.
 In liquids though, unmixing is greatly accelerated by advection.
 Kawasaki and Ohta (KO) extended the LBM theory to binary liquids by incorporating these hydrodynamic effects.\cite{kawasaki78}